- Who is Apex?

 - Will anything be placed on my property without my permission?

 - Can solar panels catch fire?

-Apex Clean Energy is an independent renewable energy company based in Charlottesville, Virginia.
+Apex Clean Energy is an American renewable energy company based in Charlottesville, Virginia.
 We develop, construct, own, and operate wind and solar energy facilities across the country.
-Our team has completed over 5,000 MW of projects that are either under construction or in operation—that’s enough energy to power over 1.7 million American homes annually.
-Our partners have included major utilities, large corporations like IKEA, and even the U.S. Army and Department of Defense.
+Our team of over 350 employees has completed over 6,000 MW of projects that are either under construction or in operation—that’s enough energy to power over 2 million American homes annually.
+Our partners have included major utilities, large corporations like Steelcase or IKEA, and even the U.S. Army and Department of Defense.

 The power from Azalia Solar will be delivered into the local Michigan electrical grid through available transmission lines in London Township, helping to diversify the state's energy portfolio.
 This is the same pool that supplies all Michigan consumers with electricity and power generated by the project can be used both locally and transmitted to where it is needed based on demand.

 There are often concerns about what happens to a solar farm once it stops producing energy or if the owner goes out of business.
 As part of the permitting process, Apex must provide a complete detailed decommissioning plan that is funded by an irrevocable form of financial security to cover decommissioning costs.
 This ensures that money is always available to remove the solar farm if or when it is no longer operable.